Wedding Help Northern Ireland: Planning & Advice

 Still want that confetti photo?

-Even though a wedding venue might not allow confetti for whatever reasons, what about a confetti photo when away for photos and the bridal party pops over the bride and groom?
+Even though a venue might not allow confetti for whatever reason, what about a confetti photo when away and the bridal party pops over the bride and groom?
 Some venues won’t allow paper confetti but will allow it as long as it’s biodegradable.

-Some bride and groom wedding speech ideas, as I’ve heard a few with varying degrees of success and info on a Bride speech at the top table during speeches.
+Some bride and groom speech ideas, as I’ve heard a few with varying degrees of success and info on a bride's speech at the top table during speeches.

 Groom Speech and what to do

-It is advisable to type your groom’s speech using bullet points and bold text to help you read in case you get flustered and lose your place.
+It is advisable to type your groom’s speech using bullet points and bold text to you can read it in case you get flustered and lose your place.
 If you can, don’t handwrite and scribble notes.
-When you look up at your guests, you may miss the place you left off, so headings and bullet points may help with this.
+When you look up at your guests, you may miss the place you left off, so headings and bullet points throughout.

 Groom Speech and what NOT to do